Human Resources Programs Available at UW-Madison

 University of Wisconsin-Madison Application Requirements

-Students pursuing a Master of Business Administration (MBA) from the University of Wisconsin-Madison must meet both the Graduate School’s requirements as well as specific program requirements.
+Students pursuing a master’s degree from the University of Wisconsin-Madison must meet both the Graduate School’s requirements as well as specific program requirements.
 Applicants must hold a bachelor’s degree from a regionally accredited U.S. school or a comparable degree from an international school.
 In addition, a minimum undergraduate grade point average (GPA) of 3.0 on a 4.0 scale for the last 60 hours of undergraduate work is required.
-Specifically, applicants looking to pursue a degree from the School of Business must complete a full-time MBA application form, send transcripts validating the completion of a bachelor’s degree, submit standardized GRE/GMAT test scores and supply a current resume.
+Specifically, applicants looking to pursue an MBA degree from the School of Business must complete a full-time MBA application form, send transcripts validating the completion of a bachelor’s degree, submit standardized GRE/GMAT test scores and supply a current resume.
 Other required documents include a personal essay and one letter of recommendation, preferably from a supervisor or professional colleague.
-A minimum of two years of post-graduate professional work experience is required, and applicants should be prepared to participate in an admissions interview.

 Tuition and Financial Aid

 The University of Wisconsin-Madison offers generous financial support from the career specializations as well as its friends and alumni.
 Graduate students may be entitled to received merit-based aid that is awarded based on a holistic review of the student’s application strength.
 The school evaluates the admissions interview, undergraduate performance, test scores, leadership experience, and work experience when making a decision.
 In order to be considered for need-based financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-The University of Wisconsin-Madison offers work-study programs as well as unsubsidized federal loans to eligible graduate students pursuing an MBA degree.
+The University of Wisconsin-Madison offers work-study programs as well as unsubsidized federal loans.